Generalization in Neural Networks: A Broad Survey: Domain Generalization

-An example of concept drift is illustrated in Figure \ref{fig:drift}, which is adapted from \shortciteA{Bayram2022}, who provide a useful review of studies of concept drift and its varying definitions in the literature.
+The phenomenon of changing thresholds is illustrated in Figure \ref{fig:drift}, which is adapted from \cite{Bayram2022}, who provide a useful review of studies of concept drift and its varying definitions in the literature.
 In the example, there is some boundary between the green circles and the violet triangles that was learned from training data.
 Drift occurs in that, among new test cases from the triangle class, the values of the second predictor $X_2$ tend to be lower than seen in training.
-In some cases of concept drift, researchers aim to determine when a substantive change in domain has occurred so that it can be reconfigured before further use.
-Other drift-based approaches aim to develop classifiers that are robust to such continuous domain variation. \shortciteA{Bayram2022} note that, when attempting to measure whether drift has occurred, performance-based tests of changes in distribution and domain have a tendency to raise false alarms, because performance may degrade for reasons such as data quality that would not be solved through reconfigurations to the model.
+In some cases of concept drift, researchers aim to determine when a substantive change in domain has occurred so that the model should be reconfigured before further use.
+Other drift-based approaches aim to develop classifiers that are robust to such continuous domain variation. \cite{Bayram2022} note that, when attempting to measure whether drift has occurred, performance-based tests of changes in distribution and domain have a tendency to raise false alarms, because performance may degrade for reasons such as data quality that would not be solved through reconfigurations to the model.\footnote{In a related survey, \cite{Yang2021} discuss the problem of detecting if a case falls outside of the trained distribution.
+Similarly to \cite{Bayram2022}, the authors find a diversity of terminology and propose a unified framework for considering such situations.}

-When adapting to changes in domain that are discrete and known, the researcher has access to labeled training data in which the same task is performed in one or more domains.
-The goal of domain transfer is use data from the training domains to produce a model that can effectively perform the task on a new domain whose labels were not available in training.
-In one class of problems labeled ``features'' in Table \ref{tab:transfer}, the model has access during training to unlabeled cases from the new domain.
-In other cases, the new domain is entirely unseen.

-Figure \ref{fig:pacs} illustrates one compelling dataset that researchers have used to train neural networks to adapt knowledge to an unseen domain.
-The images in the PACS data represent objects from seven classes including horse, person, house, guitar, and giraffe, as depicted in the figure.
-The four rows of images illustrate the four domains in which these different classes of objects are represented: artistic paintings, cartoons, sketches, and photographs.
-A neural network is trained to identify these different object types using data from three of the four domains, and it is then tested on its ability to perform the same task in the new domain.

-This question of the visibility of features from the new domain is connected to the distinction in the next section of Table \ref{tab:transfer} between \emph{transductive} domain adaptation models that transfer knowledge to a specific domain and \emph{inductive} models that are developed for use in any arbitrary domain.
-Cases in which the features from the new domain are visible during training can be transductive or inductive, but cases in which the new domain is entirely unseen are typically inductive.